fclabs/aws-terraform-exercises/exam-tips/s3/readme.md

   * Consolidate logs from multiple regions
   * Replica environment data (Development to Test)
 * Lifecycle rules are not replicated.
 They need to be recreated.
 * Only SS3-KMS bucket can be replicated, but only if the destination bucket is encrypted with KMS.
 * Replication is done using SSL
 * Replication Time Control is an SLA about the time taken to replicate the objects.
+* Does not replicate older objects than when replication was enabled.
+* Delete markers are not replicated, so you need to delete the object in destination bucket as well.

-### Limitations
+### Limitations & Performance
 * A single upload can be up to 5 GB.
 Objects higher than 100 MB it's recommended to use a Multipart upload.
+Multipart is required for files over 5Gb.
+* Multipart upload allow parallelize uploads, increasing efficiency.
+* In the same way, you can download in parts using S3 Byte-Range fetches.
+Speed-up downloads with concurrency and if a part fails, only that one needs to be re downloaded.
+* S3 performance is limited by S3 Prefix.
+Prefix is the part of the key between the object name and the bucket name.
+  * `bucket-name/folder1/subfolder2/object.txt` **/folder1/subfolder2** is the prefix
+* There is a limitation of 3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD requests per second per prefix in a bucket.
+* Distributing objects over different prefix will help to increase concurrency performance.
+* When KMS object encryption is in use, each upload and download count in the KMS quota.
+Depending the region, there is a limitation on 5000 request per second.

 ### Region for storage
 * S3 can be accessed globally, but you need to choose in which region do you want to store your data